 5 min read · Cost

-Dry rot repair cost in Napa is shaped by estate-scale architecture and historic-plaza stock.
-Repair scope on custom homes is restoration-grade; the math rarely favors re-side on custom work.
+Dry rot repair cost in Napa is shaped by estate-scale architecture, historic-plaza stock, and Bay-tier labor.
+Repair on custom homes is restoration-grade, and the math rarely favors a re-side.
+We map the full extent on site before pricing, because surface rot usually hides more than it shows, and your written estimate governs the final number.

 What drives a Napa dry rot repair price